-A rare moment at the Berlinale film festival, actor Sakari Kuosmanen breaks into a Finish Tango during a press conference, instigated by director and screenwriter Aki Kaurismäki.
+A rare moment at the Berlinale film festival, actor Sakari Kuosmanen breaks into a Finnish Tango during a press conference, instigated by director and screenwriter Aki Kaurismäki.
 The actor and the director have known each other for 30 years.
-Their latest collaboration: Kaurismäki's Berlinale entry, The Other Side of Hope - the story of a Syrian refugee and a Finish salesman.
+Their latest collaboration: Kaurismäki's Berlinale entry, The Other Side of Hope - the story of a Syrian refugee and a Finnish salesman.

 "I was very modest.
 I didn't want to change the audience; I wanted to change the world..."

 "But my manipulative abilities are not good enough, so I think I have to limit it to change Europe."

 The Other Side of Hope focuses on two very different men: Khaled, a young refugee from Aleppo, who ends up in Helsinki on a coal freighter, and Wikström, who leaves his alcoholic wife and old profession behind and buys a shabby restaurant.
 40 minutes into the movie, the two characters lives converge at the restaurants garbage can.

 First, they get into a fight.
 Then, Wikström employs Khaled and gives him a place to stay.
 Kaurismäki's motivation for his portrayal of an unlikely friendship stems from Finland's hostile response to refugees, explains the film-maker to the International Press.

 "The attitude for the refugees was intolerable in my opinion; that they would be stealing my new car, or the wax that I polish my car with, or at least the brush which I use to wax to polish my car.
 Anyways, they will steal something," says Kaurismäki.